Where to Stay in Singapore: Best Areas and Hotels

 If you visit the east coast, you should make a point of going to the pretty East Coast Park.
 This is Singapore’s largest public park, and its beachfront location has footpaths popular with rollerbladers, walkers, and joggers.
 There are some nice restaurants here too.

-Grand Mercure Singapore Roxy is located in Katong, 2 km from East Coast Park.
-It features 4 dining options, an outdoor swimming pool and spacious rooms with a cable TV.
+Grand Mercure Singapore Roxy is in Katong, close to East Coast Park, offers 4 dining options, an outdoor swimming pool, and spacious rooms with a cable TV. it features stylish and elegant rooms with a wide-screen LCD TV with cable and radio channels, a safety deposit box, minibar, and ironing facilities, and well-appointed bathrooms with bathrobes and slippers.

 - Where To Stay In St John Island Singapore